-Agriculture Dept. Will Pay $4.7 Billion To Farmers Hit In Trade War
+Agriculture Department Will Pay $4.7 Billion To Farmers Hit In Trade War

 Other relief packages include the Food Purchase and Distribution Program, which will buy surpluses from reduced trade, and the Trade Promotion Program, to seek new export markets for U.S. farmers.

-As he announced details about the aid package, Secretary Perdue said that the federal effort "buys time for the president to strike long-lasting trade deals to benefit our entire economy."
+As he announced details about the aid package, Perdue said the federal effort "buys time for the president to strike long-lasting trade deals to benefit our entire economy."